William J. Pomerantz

 He has served on two US Federal Advisory Committees, one for the National Academies of Science and Engineering and one for the Federal Aviation Administration.

-Will has been honored as a Karman Pioneer, and gave a successful TEDx talk explaining why humans explore space.
+Will has been honored as a Karman Fellow, and gave a successful TEDx talk explaining why humans explore space.

-Will lives near Houston, TX with his wife, NASA Flight Director Diana Trujillo, and their two children.
+Will and his wife, NASA Flight Director Diana Trujillo, live near Houston, TX with their two children.